 Don’t forget to factor fees into any investment decision

 Another consideration when investing RESP money is how much you’re paying in fees.
 According to the Investment Funds Institute of Canada, major banks and fund companies take about 2% per year to manage your assets in their mutual funds (ouch!).
-At CST Spark, we keep our management fee to 1.5% per year (sweet!).
+Each of our CST Spark Education Portfolios have an annual management fee of 1.3%, plus an underlying investment fee of up to 0.2%.
 This lower fee helps you save money each year and adds up to more dollars earned for your child’s education.